HBCU Sports

 By the time the 2000 SWAC women’s basketball tournament rolled around, the Lady Braves had something of a bridesmaid’s reputation.

-At the time, Alcorn had won eight regular season championships and three SWAC tournament titles (pre-autobid) under Walker, but were still looking for that first NCAA tournament appearance.
+At the time, Alcorn had won eight regular-season championships and three SWAC tournament titles (pre-autobid) under Walker, but was still seeking its first NCAA tournament appearance.

 Alcorn State was the second seed in the tournament at 15-3, two games behind Grambling at 17-1.
 Both teams advanced to the championship at the Mississippi Coast Coliseum in Biloxi, Mississippi.